7hoenix/builder/README.md

     npm run dev

 * Need to be running dev-server (or point backend wherever).
+* If you have tmux and nodemon then you are also able to use the .tmuxrc automation: `tmux source-file .tmuxrc`

 ## Directions for actually making a lesson